 Often times, a lead just sits there, dying a slow, painful death.
 Maybe they weren’t ready to make a decision or your buyer got laid off.
-Maybe they gave your sales rep the cold shoulder or they were assigned to an underperforming sales rep who was “downsized”.
+Maybe they gave your sales rep the cold shoulder or they seemed interested after the first call but then ghosted you.
 Sometimes you lose the deal to a competitor.
 Whatever the reason, you are classifying them as “dead”.
 Well, unlike Rick and the crew from The Walking Dead, you have the ability to bring those “dead” leads back to life.

 (Image source: New York Times)

-We decided we really needed a name for these seemingly “dead” leads because we wanted to hit them hard with drip content campaigns, #socialselling activity and cold calling efforts to bring them back to life.
+We decided we really needed a name for these seemingly “dead” leads because they already had exposure to us.
+Their business was a fit (or they would’ve been disqualified).
+And for some reason the lead never converted.
+We wanted to take another shot at them with drip content campaigns, #socialselling activity and a coordinated outreach effort to bring them back to life.
 The “ZQL” was born (Zombie Qualified Lead)!

 Our “ZQL” process has produced significant fruit.
 When a lead has been sitting for too long or we’ve qualified them as “Dead no decision” they are immediately recycled into “ZQL” status and we start over with them.
 Sometimes you might consider retargeting at the same account but with a different buyer.

 This strategy is not a one-off occurrence.
 It is possible to utilize this method very often and when done correctly the ZQL list can be brought back to life.
-We’ve also proven that going beyond the standard marketing “drip campaign” and adding social listening and engagement actions can yield better results.
-The beauty of social selling in action.
+We’ve also proven that going beyond the standard marketing “drip campaign”, re-engaging accounts and adding social listening and engagement actions can yield better results.

 This post originally appeared on LinkedIn Pulse.